annatindall/microsoft-teams-apps-icebreaker/README.md

 #### Version 2 (March 2021)
 - Update from version 3 of the Bot Framework SDK to the latest version 4
 - Fetch team roster using the paged members API, to avoid failures with large team sizes.
 See the deprecation notice [here](https://developer.microsoft.com/en-us/microsoft-teams/blogs/changes-coming-to-microsoft-teams-bot-apis-for-fetching-team-chat-members/).
-    - If you are using Icebreaker in a large team, remember to review the `MaxPairUpsPerTeam` app service setting.
+    - If you are using Icebreaker in a large team, remember to review the `MaxMatchUpsPerTeam` app service setting.
 - Store secrets and connection strings in Azure Key Vault

 ## Legal notice